trailofbits/empirehacking.nyc/archive.md

 You could be listed here!
 [Submit your talk now](/about/#speak-at-a-meetup).

+## October 2018

+### An extremely brief overview of post-quantum cryptography
+Currently, one of the most exciting and talked-about topics in cryptography is the move to post-quantum cryptosystems.
+This talk will cover what constitutes being "post-quantum," the domains of cryptography in which that's relevant, and a few of the current most exciting ideas in the space.
+JP Smith is a cryptography engineer at Trail of Bits.

+### A Software-testing Case Study on Ethereum Smart Contracts
+We’ll review a function called ‘batchTransfer’ in one of the Gemini dollar smart contracts and use it as a case study for software testing in the setting of Ethereum smart contracts.
+Specifically, we’ll review two versions of this function, the second of which rectifies unintended edge-case behavior in the first.
+The main focus of this talk will be on the use of two tools, Manticore and Echidna, and how they were used to specify correctness properties about the ‘batchTransfer’ function.
+We’ll conclude with some remarks on the relative strengths of these tools, as well as their advantages over example-based unit testing.
+Daniel James is a security engineer at Gemini Trust.

 ## August 2018

 Empire Hacking hosted end-of-summer presentations from a group of interns from around NYC.